hannahmetzler/ai_skills/Notes_for_future_courses.md

 # In the introduction to different models:

-# To Do
+# To Do Konstantin

 - Email to people: Gemini test subscription, currently best model and free for one month
+- Account on Gemini, ChatGPT, Claude

-- Update Github readme
+- Update Github readme, day schedule
+- Intro
+- Ethics
+- Customizing updates?
+See notes for future courses

+- Resources (add youtube andrej karpathy)

+# To Do Hannah

+- Prompting, Hallucinations
+- Welcome slides update
+- Resources
+- Deep Research

 ## Intro